 Gemini Personal Intelligence: free expansion in the United States

-17 March — Google expands Personal Intelligence to more users for free in the United States.
-This feature, previously reserved for paying subscribers, is now available to free-tier accounts via three surfaces: AI Mode in Google Search, the Gemini app (iOS/Android), and the Gemini in Chrome extension.
+March 17 — Google expands Personal Intelligence to more users for free in the United States.
+This feature, previously reserved for paid subscribers, is now available to free-tier accounts via three surfaces: AI Mode in Google Search, the Gemini app (iOS/Android), and the Gemini in Chrome extension.

 Personal Intelligence securely connects the user’s Google apps (Gmail, Google Photos, YouTube, Search) to provide personalized answers.
-Examples include shopping recommendations tailored to past purchases, technical help targeted at the exact device bought (pulled from Gmail receipts), and personalized travel itineraries based on hotel confirmations.
+Examples: shopping recommendations adapted to past purchases, technical assistance targeting the exact device purchased (extracted from Gmail receipts), personalized travel itineraries based on hotel confirmations.
 The user chooses which apps to connect and can disable them at any time.
-Available for personal Google accounts only, not Workspace enterprise/education accounts.
+Available for personal Google accounts only (not enterprise/education Workspace).

 🔗 Google blog – Personal Intelligence